tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-  if you want to use Paging, extends SearchPageSpecification instead.
+  if you want to using Paging, extends SearchPageSpecification instead.

 ```java